psth2876/student_analysis/README.md

 ![Chart Description automatically generated](media/image21.jpg)

-*Figure 54: Number of students according to father’s job and family relationship.*
+*Figure: Number of students according to father’s job and family relationship.*

 The above graph represents total number of student relationship with